 There are around 1.5 million people in the UK with a learning disability and 700,000 with autism.
 Photographer Polly Braden has spent the past two years working with some of those supported by the charity MacIntyre.
-The subject is complex but the aim is simple: to highlight everyday interactions and life-changing experiences.
+Her work aims to highlight everyday interactions and life-changing experiences.

 Mikey needs this kind of support: he needs to be around people who know and understand him, who are willing to go a step further and discover the bright and amazing person he is.